Tax Strategy

 etc.

-Content services such as games and music distribution, advertising, and financial services based on the messenger platform “LINE”
+• Provision of content services such as games and music distribution, advertising services, and financial services, based on the messenger platform “LINE”

 etc.